U.S. CDC green lights Royal Caribbean cruise sail in June

-The Centers for Disease Control said it had provisionally approved one cruise ship from Royal Caribbean (RCL.N) to begin restricted revenue sailing in June.
+May 26 (Reuters) - The Centers for Disease Control said it had provisionally approved one cruise ship from Royal Caribbean to begin restricted revenue sailing in June.

 The CDC said the approval followed a request for a conditional sailing certificate and the submission of a complete port agreement.